ASSERT-KTH/sorald/README.md

 ```

 If you don't like using aliases, simply substitute in `java -jar sorald.jar`
-for any occurence of `sorald` in these instructions.
+for any occurrence of `sorald` in these instructions.

 #### Repairing rule violations (the `repair` command)